Health care: Research

 The quantity and quality of many health care interventions are improved through the results of science, such as advanced through the medical model of health which focuses on the eradication of illness through diagnosis and effective treatment.
 Many important advances have been made through health research, biomedical research and pharmaceutical research, which form the basis for evidence-based medicine and evidence-based practice in health care delivery.
 Health care research frequently engages directly with patients, and as such issues for whom to engage and how to engage with them become important to consider when seeking to actively include them in studies.
 While single best practice does not exist, the results of a systematic review on patient engagement suggest that research methods for patient selection need to account for both patient availability and willingness to engage.

 Health services research can lead to greater efficiency and equitable delivery of health care interventions, as advanced through the social model of health and disability, which emphasizes the societal changes that can be made to make populations healthier.
 Results from health services research often form the basis of evidence-based policy in health care systems.
 Health services research is also aided by initiatives in the field of artificial intelligence for the development of systems of health assessment that are clinically useful, timely, sensitive to change, culturally sensitive, low-burden, low-cost, built into standard procedures, and involve the patient.

 Access to health care and financing

 Access to health care may vary across countries, communities, and individuals, influenced by social and economic conditions as well as health policies.
 Providing health care services means "the timely use of personal health services to achieve the best possible health outcomes".
 Factors to consider in terms of health care access include financial limitations (such as insurance coverage), geographical and logistical barriers (such as additional transportation costs and the ability to take paid time off work to use such services), sociocultural expectations, and personal limitations (lack of ability to communicate with health care providers, poor health literacy, low income).
-Lower cost-effectiveness thresholds can make make health care more affordable by avoiding the least cost-effective procedures.
+Opinion polls show the most common concerns about health care vary by country, in the United States a Commonwealth Fund poll found premiums, deductibles and copayments the main issues, while in the United Kingdom an Ipsos poll found waiting times for appointments the main issue.
+Waiting times decrease with increased health human resources and physician supply.